dimitri/pgloader/pgloader.1.md

     Can contain any character, including colon (`:`) which must then be doubled (`::`) and at-sign (`@`) which must then be doubled (`@@`).

+    When ommited, the *user* name defaults to the value of the `PGUSER` environment variable, and if it is unset, the value of the `USER` environment variable.

   - *password*

 	Can contain any character, including that at sign (`@`) which must then be doubled (`@@`).
 To leave the password empty, when the *user* name ends with at at sign, you then have to use the syntax user:@.

+    When ommited, the *password* defaults to the value of the `PGPASSWORD` environement variable if it is set, otherwise the password is left unset.

   - *netloc*